Projects/Research

 At the end of each lesson, Sophia visualizes the newly refined concept map for students via a radar chart, allowing them to intuitively understand their current conceptual strengths and weaknesses.
 The report includes a written overview outlining what the student should focus on next, as well as a detailed table presenting the knowledge state for each concept.

 Follow-up interviews revealed that students valued maintaining control over when and how they received assistance, preferring manual control over automatic AI intervention.
-The research provides valuable insights into barriers to AI adoption in educational settings, including learning philosophies, academic integrity concerns, and environmental factors.
+The research provides valuable insights into barriers to AI adoption in educational settings.

 Technical Implementation

 Sophia operates within a standard IDE-based editor integrated with an "Ask Sophia" button that students can activate when they naturally encounter difficulty.
-The system is built with Next.js and React, using TypeScript for type safety and maintainability.
-Students maintain complete control over their learning experience, with the ability to close the interaction at any time.
+Students maintain complete control over their learning experience.